pocl/pocl/doc/sphinx/source/install.rst

   Note that pocl aims to support **the latest LLVM version** at the time of pocl release, **plus the previous** LLVM version.
-All older LLVM versions are supported with "best effort" basis; there might not be build bots continuously testing the code base nor anyone fixing their possible breakage.
+All older LLVM versions are supported with "best effort" basis; there might not be CI continuously testing the code base nor anyone fixing their possible breakage.

 Configure & Build